stt-datacore/website/CONTRIBUTING.md

 Contributions are always welcome, no matter how large or small.
 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).

 If you want to contribute content (CMS pages, BigBook additions, use the website form for a nicer editing interface), or submit PRs here with the MarkDown changes.
+All information on characters, events and related content is automatically generated from various external sources.
+Therefore we do not require manual contibutions related to in game content.

 If you want to contribute code fixes, see below.